Divel5577/SklepInternetowyWPF/README.md

-SklepInternetowyWPF
+###SklepInternetowyWPF###

 A WPF desktop application (.NET Framework 4.7.2) for an online store with product browsing, cart, orders, PDF export and a “Wheel of Fortune” discount feature.

-Features
+###Features###

-Product Catalog: Browse, search and sort products by name or price.
++Product Catalog: Browse, search and sort products by name or price.

-Categories: Filter by category or view all.
++Categories: Filter by category or view all.

-Shopping Cart & Orders: Add to cart, place orders, view order history.
++Shopping Cart & Orders: Add to cart, place orders, view order history.

-PDF Export: Generate styled PDFs for cart, order history and sales statistics.
++PDF Export: Generate styled PDFs for cart, order history and sales statistics.

-Sales Statistics: Top-selling products list.
++Sales Statistics: Top-selling products list.

-Wheel of Fortune: One daily spin for a global discount on product prices.
++Wheel of Fortune: One daily spin for a global discount on product prices.

-User Accounts: Login (admin/admin123, user/user123), role-based UI (admin panel).
++User Accounts: Login (admin, user), role-based UI (admin panel).

-Animations & Styles: Fade-in effects, hover button styling.
++Animations & Styles: Fade-in effects, hover button styling.

-Project Structure
+###Project Structure###

 SklepInternetowyWPF/